 Indiana had record-tying low of 115 workplace deaths in 2015

+State labor officials say Indiana had a record-tying low of 115 workplace deaths in 2015.
 The Indiana Department of Labor's preliminary workplace fatality report says last year's workplace deaths are equal to the number recorded in 2012.
-The state agency says 2012 and now 2015 have the lowest number of workplace deaths since the annual report was introduced in 1992.

 Comments